2020 Alabama Crimson Tide baseball team

-The 2020 Alabama Crimson Tide baseball team will represent the University of Alabama in the 2020 NCAA Division I baseball season.
-The Crimson Tide will play their home games at Sewell–Thomas Stadium.
+The 2020 Alabama Crimson Tide baseball team represented the University of Alabama in the 2020 NCAA Division I baseball season.
+The Crimson Tide played their home games at Sewell–Thomas Stadium.

 Previous season

 The Crimson Tide finished 30–26 overall, and 7–23 in the conference.

 SEC media poll

 The SEC media poll was released on February 6, 2020 with the Crimson Tide predicted to finish in last place in the Western Division.